michael2012z/BitBible/markdown/Etheridge/files/Eph.md

 11. Wherefore be mindful, that you Gentiles at first were carnal, and were called the Uncircumcision by that which is called the Circumcision, and is the work of the hands in the flesh;

-12. and were at that time without the Meshiha, and were aliens from the polityDuboree, the manners, or regulations, of Israel. of Israel, and strangers to the covenant of the promise, and, without hope, were without Aloha in the world.
+12. and were at that time without the Meshiha, and were aliens from the polity

 13. But now, by Jeshu the Meshiha, you who before were far off, are brought nigh by the blood of the Meshiha.